linjc16/linjc16.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computer Science Ph.D. candidate at the [University of Illinois Urbana-Champaign](https://illinois.edu/) advised by Prof. [Jimeng Sun](https://www.sunlab.org/).
+I am a Computer Science Ph.D. student at the [University of Illinois Urbana-Champaign](https://illinois.edu/) advised by Prof. [Jimeng Sun](https://www.sunlab.org/).
 Before that, I earned my B.Eng and MS degree in Automation at Tsinghua University.

 A data-driven personal website
 ======